CodeDriven-Web-and-Mobile/math_academy/README.md

 - **Interactive Learning**: Detailed explanations with examples for each topic
 - **Progress Tracking**: Real-time quiz scoring and performance feedback
 - **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices
+- **AI Content Generation**: Generate questions and lesson content locally using OpenAI, Claude, or DeepSeek
+- **LaTeX Math Rendering**: Beautiful mathematical formulas using KaTeX
+- **Mermaid Diagrams**: Visual diagrams and flowcharts in lessons

 ## 🚀 Getting Started